Your stored business data travels in and out of your network. What key controls can you put in place to ensure it’s safe?

 You can also take advantage of NAB’s offer for business customers for discounted ‘Cisco Umbrella’ security software.

 Using strong passwords and multi-factor authentication (MFA) will protect the security of your email account.
-Two-factor authentication means adding an extra layer of security by using an extra authentication method, such as a code sent to your mobile phone via SMS.
-This means that even if someone steals or guesses your password, they will not be able to get into your account because they will not have the MFA code.
+MFA (sometimes also called two-factor authentication) means adding an extra layer of security by using an extra authentication method, such as a code sent to your mobile phone via SMS.
+This means that even if someone steals or guesses your password, they won’t be able to get into your account because they won’t have the MFA code.

-Check out our 6 simple ways to protect your passwords and multifactor authentication articles for more details.
+Read about six simple ways to protect your passwords and multi-factor authentication for more details.

 Do an audit and limit the amount of publicly available information on your organisation’s websites and social media pages, such as LinkedIn.
 Focus on minimising the display of your employees’ contact details.

 If you’re a business customer using NAB Connect, ask your banker how to turn on features which can add extra layers of security to protect your funds.
-Consider turning on segregation of duties, which means one person can’t create and approve payments over a certain size or, dual authorisation because an extra pair of eyes can be useful for spotting mistakes or fraud attempts.
-These features and more are available on NAB Connect.
+Consider turning on segregation of duties, which means one person can’t create and approve payments over a certain size or dual authorisation.
+An extra pair of eyes can be useful for spotting mistakes or fraud attempts.

 PayID gives business owners a powerful tool to help customers and business partners easily and safely transfer funds without the hassle of entering an account number and BSB.
 PayID is tied to your phone number, email address or ABN.